YellowJacketLinux/CPAN-RPM/README.md

 and the `cpansign` utility is needed for that.
 End users who really do not want to verify the integrity of the source tarball can define that macro in their `~/.rpmmacros` file.
 They also should get their head examined.

+### Tests

+With a very few exceptions, all modules needed for running tests should have a corresponding `BuildRequires:` field defined.
+The only exceptions are cases where the module is broken or seriously deprecated or simply not applicable to the operating system.

+CPAN modules are developed by many different developers often years apart and using vastly different versions of Perl on different operating systems.
+Running as many of the test suites as possible is the best way to find potential issues with running the module in your version of Perl in your operating system.

+While it does not hurt to add them as `BuildRequires`, I do assume that both `perl(Test)` and `perl(Test::Harness)` are available on the build system and do not explicitly `BuildRequires` them.

+The CPAN distributions *usually* specify what modules are needed to run the test suite but often the list is incomplete.
+Manually checking is the only way to be sure all needed modules for the tests have an appropriate `BuildRequires` defined.

+### Runtime Dependencies

+With the noted exception of `perl(strict)` and `perl(warnings)` I believe it is a ‘Best Practice’ to add all runtime dependencies as `BuildRequires` as well as adding them as `Requires` even if they technically are not needed to install and test the module.

+For runtime dependencies, I do include `perl(strict)` and `perl(warnings)` when they are runtime dependencies.

+The CPAN distributions *usually* specify what non-Core runtime dependencies are needed but they quite frequently make assumptions that modules distributed as part of “Perl Core” are present.
+Sometimes they forget to specify a module.
+The best thing to do, despite it being very time consuming, is to manually check each module installed by the CPAN distribution for its dependencies.

+Sometimes a dependency is a fall-back dependency that is only needed if another dependency is not met.
+If that other dependency already has a `Requires` in the RPM spec file, there is not a need to also `Require` the fall-back.

+### Dependency Versions